muesli/beehive/README.md

 beehive
 =======

-beehive is a flexible event system, which allows you to create your own action- chains and filters.
+beehive is a flexible event and agent system, which allows you to create your own action-chains and filters.
 It is modular and easy to extend - for anyone.
 It can be your IRC bot, it can activate your heating system or make you a cup of coffee.
 Yes, finally!